English | Español

 “My husband’s nephew is 15 years old.
 He’s a sweet kid, but I feel uncomfortable about how he is treating my five-year-old daughter.
 He wants to cuddle with her for a long time, whisper to her almost like a girl friend, and go off with her alone.
 I know my sister-in-law would have a fit if I implied that anything inappropriate might be going on.
 I am going to make sure that I keep my daughter in sight whenever he visits and explain that she needs to Check First with me before leaving the room.”

+Our job is to stay aware of what our kids are doing, to be advocates for them when they need it, to teach them skills, and to create safe environments for them.
 Our children’s job is to get out of difficult situations as best they can and to tell us when they have problems.
-As adults, our job is to stay aware of what our kids are doing, to be advocates for them when they need it, to teach them skills, and to create safe environments for them.
 Even if we can’t make a situation better right away, our children need to know that we take them seriously and that we are doing whatever we can to fix the problem.

-In our workshops, we use the following role-play to demonstrate how to persist in the face of common negative reactions.
-We set the stage by explaining that this is a discussion between one of four-year-old Monique’s parents and her or his parent, who often takes care of the granddaughter Monique.
+In workshops, we sometimes use the following role-play to demonstrate how to persist in the face of common negative reactions.
+We set the stage by explaining that this is a discussion between one of four-year-old Monique’s parents and their parent, who often takes care of the granddaughter Monique.
 The negative reactions and positive responses are in bold.

 Parent: “Dad (or Mom), I want to talk with you about Monique.”